Compliance & Regulation for Section 125 Plans

 ERISA (Employee Retirement Income Security Act)

-Most Section 125 plans are considered welfare benefit plans under ERISA.
-This means employers must:
+Most IRS Code Section 125 cafeteria plans are treated as welfare benefit plans under ERISA.
+As a result, employers may be required to:

 Provide employees with clear plan information